 First published 1953.

-Published in Penguin Books July 1960.
+Published by Penguin Books July 1960.

 MORE COVERS >>

 When One was first published it had been bracketed with Orwell's Nineteen Eighty-Four, Huxley's Brave New World and Arthur Koestler's Darkness at Noon.
-It was a claim the literary critic Cyril Connolly, writing in The Sunday Times, "at first thought presumptuous; but now, after reading it, I am inclined to agree".
+It was a claim the literary critic Cyril Connolly, writing in The Sunday Times, 'at first thought presumptuous; but now, after reading it, I am inclined to agree'.
 Like its predecessors, Karp's novel bore the hallmarks of a classic.
-A note in the Penguin editorial file summed it up by asking "What would happen if everyone thought alike, if all were members of a vast, harmonious society where all are equal, all conform?
+A note in the Penguin editorial file summed it up by asking 'What would happen if everyone thought alike, if all were members of a vast, harmonious society where all are equal, all conform?
 Can an intelligent man be stifled of his personality?
-Must the abstraction of the State extort the final sacrifice from its members?".
+Must the abstraction of the State extort the final sacrifice from its members?'.

 BERNARD WOLFE Limbo '90, 1961 Limbo '90 (1647) by Bernard Wolfe